kefik/warlight-like-game/Documentation/bot.md

 generate good actions.
 There has to be possibility to evaluate each Region's and SuperRegion's value.

-In next sections I'll examine which criteria should be used in evaluating the Regions.

-##### Super region evaluation
-1. **Bonus** - how many bonus army does the super region add
-2. **Regions count** - how many regions does the Super region contain.
-This criterion is very important.
-The more regions the super region has, harder it is to conquer it.
-3. **Number of regions neighbouring the super region** - if the super region has many neighbours regions, it becomes very hard to defend it against enemies.

-##### Region evaluation
-1. **Army** - army of the region.
-More units it has, harder is to conquer it.
-2. **Neighbours count** - more it has, harder is to defend it.
-3. **Super region** - take into account how easy/good it would be to conquer entire super region, how easy it is
-4. **Owner** - if it has owner.
-If we fight with neutral region, we won't later have that many units to fight the enemy.

 #### Action generators
 Action generators are components responsible for generating sequence of moves for a player